xSenzaki/Dog-Breed-Identifier/README.md

       Validation Accuracy: 89%

 # OUTPUT
 After completing the training, testing, and validation process for the model, the fine-tuned model file named 'fine_tuned_model_mobilenetv2.keras' will be saved in the main root directory of the folder.
-Additionally, within the 'dist' folder, where the 'app.exe' executable file is located, users can run the executable file to open the Dog Breed Identifier App.
+Run the 'app.py' to run the program.

 ![output_1](https://github.com/xSenzaki/Dog-Breed-Identifier/assets/105161390/b4188df5-1c34-4ada-81bf-5463c5695a2f)
 ![output_2](https://github.com/xSenzaki/Dog-Breed-Identifier/assets/105161390/c9fbf63a-60ca-4c1e-9ea5-fd7756b630d3)